Creep failure in heterogeneous materials from the barrier landscape

-Fracture in disordered media has the paradigm of so-called fiber bundle models that combine three key concepts: disorder in local failure resistance, thermal activation effects, and re-sharing of load after an element (fiber) fails \cite{alava2006fracture, pradhan2010fbm, hansen2015fbm}.
+Creep fracture in disordered media has the paradigm of so-called fiber bundle models with time-dependency that combine three key concepts: disorder in local failure resistance, re-sharing of load after an element (fiber) fails \cite{alava2006fracture, pradhan2010fbm, hansen2015fbm} and thermal activation effects \cite{roux2000thermal, ciliberto2001disorder}.
 Without disorder, Roux \citep{roux2000thermal} analyzed the relation between the initial and final failure times, $t_1$ and $t_f$, in the democratic (global load-sharing) fiber-bundle model (DFBM) and found $t_f \sim n^* t_1$, with $n^*$ the number of fibers needed to fail the sample with the details dependent on the applied force (impacting the gap evolution) and the temperature.
+Introducing material disorder is done through the introduction of variable fiber strengths in FBM.
+With large numbers of fibers, the sample-to-sample variation in e.g.~the mean strength of fibers is low, if the strengths are drawn from the same distribution.
+To have considerable sample-to-sample variability, the strengths need to be drawn from slightly different distributions for each sample.

-In this Letter, from a catalog of acoustic emission event times $t_j$ on creep experiments on sheets of paper, as well as from element failure times from simulations on a DFBM with thermal activation, we show that the distribution of these times over a population of samples is universally lognormal.
+In this Letter, from a sequence of acoustic emission event times $t_j$ $(j=1,2,3..)$ on creep experiments on sheets of paper, as well as from element failure times from simulations on a DFBM with thermal activation, we show that the distribution of these times over a population of samples is universally lognormal.
 In different creep experiments, the sequence of $t_j$ exhibits non-Markovian rank persistence.
-One consequence is the emergence of a power-law relationship between the event times $t_j$ and the failure time $t_f$, with an exponent that evolves with $j$.
+One consequence is the emergence of a power-law relationship between the event times $t_j$ and the failure time $t_f$, with an exponent that evolves with~$j$.
 We demonstrate that this lognormal form and rank persistence arise from a random multiplicative process, where the random multiplier also evolves with $j$.
 Finally, we show that the multiplicative process directly connects to the gap distribution.
-This allows us to reconstruct the gap properties, e.g. the minimum gap, in the experiment.\\
+This allows us to reconstruct the gap properties, e.g. the minimum gap, in the experiment.

+In order to avoid confusion, in what follows, $\langle X \rangle$ refers to an average over different creep experiments or FBM simulations.
+Whereas $\overline{X}$ refers to an arithmetic mean over the history of values, and $X_{\mathrm{ave}}$ the expected value with respect to a probability distribution---e.g.~of the exponential distribution of waiting times---in one single FBM simulation.\\